Catalina Foothills, Arizona: Arts and culture

-The Catalina Foothills is also home to La Encantada, the largest upscale shopping center in the Tucson metropolitan area.
-Stores include Tiffany & Co., Louis Vuitton, Crate & Barrel, Pottery Barn, Williams Sonoma, and Tommy Bahama.

-The Catalina Foothills community forms the core of Tucson's resort corridor.
-These include the Hacienda del Sol Resort, Westin La Paloma Resort, Loews Ventana Canyon Resort, Westward Look Wyndham Grand Resort, and Canyon Ranch Resort.
+Resorts include Hacienda del Sol Resort, Westin La Paloma Resort, Loews Ventana Canyon Resort, Westward Look Wyndham Grand Resort, and Canyon Ranch Resort.

 The Foothills area is also home to the DeGrazia Gallery in the Sun near the intersection of North Swan Road and East Skyline Drive.
 Built by artist Ted DeGrazia starting in 1951, the 10-acre (40,000 m2) property is listed on the National Register of Historic Places and features an eclectic chapel, an art gallery, and a free museum.
+The Catalina Foothills is home to La Encantada, the largest upscale shopping center in the Tucson metropolitan area.